joshburnett/scanf/README.md

-# scanf

-## A small scanf-implementation for python
+# scanf: A small scanf-implementation for python

 Python has powerful regular expressions but sometimes they are totally overkill when you just want to parse a simple-formatted string.
 C programmers use the scanf-function for these tasks (see link below).